coder/modules/.sample/README.md

 ### Example 3

-Just run code-server in the background, don't fetch it from GitHub:
+Run code-server in the background, don't fetch it from GitHub:

 ```hcl
 module "MODULE_NAME" {